aljazfrancic/crypto-sniping-bot/docs/tutorial.md

 # 📚 Tutorial - Getting Started with Crypto Sniping Bot

-This comprehensive tutorial will guide you through setting up and using the Crypto Sniping Bot enterprise edition, from installation to advanced trading strategies.
+This comprehensive tutorial will guide you through setting up and using the Crypto Sniping Bot, from installation to advanced trading strategies.

 ## 🎯 What You'll Learn